ph4ntonn/Stowaway/README_EN.md

   -m    It means Stowaway's monitor node's address (In this case,it's the node we started above)

-  -l    It means Stowaway is listening on port 10000 and waiting for incoming connection (optional)
+  -l    It means Stowaway is listening on port 10000 and waiting for incoming connection (optional，you can also open the listening port via "listen" command)

   -s    It means Stowaway has used 123 as the encrypt key during the communication